-Sudan military council and opposition agree on committee to resolve differences
+Three members of Sudan military council resign after demand by opposition

 On Tuesday, the SPA and witnesses said security forces tried to break up a protester sit-in outside Khartoum’s Defence Ministry.
 The group instead encouraged protesters to put up more barriers and continue their demonstration.

-Reporting by Khalid Abdelaziz in Khartoum and Nayera Abdallah in Cairo; Writing by Lena Masri; Editing by Mark Heinrich and Tom Brown
+Reporting by Khalid Abdelaziz in Khartoum and Nayera Abdallah in Cairo; Writing by Lena Masri; Editing by Mark Heinrich and Leslie Adler